asyncapi/extensions-catalog/README.md

 # Extensions catalog

-This is a placeholder for definitions of AsyncAPI specification extensions and protocolInfo objects.
+This is a placeholder for definitions of AsyncAPI specification extensions and bindings objects.

 #### Index: